-Metropolitan's Innovative Conservation Program is a competitive grant program that evaluates water savings and reliability of innovative devices, technologies and strategies.
+Metropolitan's Innovative Conservation Program (ICP) is a competitive grant program that evaluates water savings and reliability of innovative water saving devices, technologies and strategies.
 With funding provided by the U.S. Bureau of Reclamation, the U.S. Environmental Protection Agency, Southern Nevada Water Authority, the Central Arizona Project, Southern California Gas Company, Western Resource Advocates and Metropolitan, approximately \$560,000 was available for research.
-Ten projects were selected for up to \$100,000 funding each.
+Ten projects were selected for up to \$100,000 funding each to study diverse areas such as use of drone imagery for irrigation.